bobopinna/moodle-block_helpmenow/README.txt

 - Plugins to enable sharing tools
   - Adobe Connect
-  - WizIQ
+  - WizIQ (obsolete / not maintained)
-  - GoToMeeting (base code provided, has not been used in a while)
+  - GoToMeeting (obsolete / not maintained)

   - Links are provided in chat to invite students to join the teacher in the shared area.